-- 1. With the vehicle at a complete stop, set the parking brake. - 2.
-Put the gearshift in P (Park), turn off all accessories and start the engine. - 3.
-Run the engine until it reaches normal operating temperature. - 4.
+1. With the vehicle at a complete stop, set the parking brake.

+2. Put the gearshift in P (Park) (automatic transaxle) or the neutral position (manual transaxle), turn off all accessories and start the engine.

+- 3. Run the engine until it reaches normal operating temperature. - 4.
 Allow the engine to idle for at least one minute. - 5.
 Turn the A/C on and allow the engine to idle for at least one minute. - 6.
-Release the parking brake.
-With your foot on the brake pedal and with the A/C on, put the vehicle in D (Drive) and allow the engine to idle for at least one minute. - 7.
-Drive the vehicle to complete the relearning process.

-- The vehicle may need to be driven 16 km (10 miles) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.
+Drive the vehicle to complete the relearning process. - The vehicle may need to be driven 10 miles (16 km) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.

-If the battery has been disconnected or a new battery has been installed, the clock and radio settings must be reset once the battery is reconnected.
+When the battery is disconnected or a new battery installed, the transmission must learn its adaptive strategy.
+As a result of this, the transmission may shift firmly.
+This operation is considered normal and will fully update transmission operation to its optimum shift feel.
+If the battery has been disconnected or a new battery has been installed, the clock and the preset radio stations must be reset once the battery is reconnected.

-Always dispose of automotive batteries in a responsible manner.
+• Always dispose of automotive batteries in a responsible manner.
 Follow your local authorized standards for disposal.
 Call your local authorized recycling center to find out more about recycling automotive batteries.

-ENGINE COOLANT

-Checking engine coolant
+ENGINE COOLANT Checking engine coolant

-The concentration and level of engine coolant should be checked at the mileage intervals listed in the scheduled maintenance guide.
-The coolant concentration should be maintained at 50/50 coolant and distilled water, which equates to a freeze point of -36° C (-34° F).
+The concentration and level of engine coolant should be checked at the mileage intervals listed in the Scheduled Maintenance Guide.
+The coolant concentration should be maintained at 50/50 coolant and distilled water, which equates to a freeze point of -34°F (-36°C).
 Coolant concentration testing is possible with a hydrometer or antifreeze tester (such as the Rotunda Battery and Antifreeze Tester, 014-R1060).
-The level of coolant should be maintained at the "cold full" of "cold fill range" level in the coolant reservoir.
+The level of coolant should be maintained at the "FULL COLD" level or within the "COLD FILL RANGE" in the coolant reservoir.
 If the level falls below, add coolant per the instructions in the Adding engine coolant section.